Resources for Partners

 The American Revolution

-The American Revolution is a new six-part, 12-hour documentary series co-directed by Ken Burns, Sarah Botstein, and David Schmidt.
+The American Revolution is a new six-part, 12-hour documentary series co-directed by Ken Burns, Sarah Botstein, and David Schmidt available to stream for FREE from PBS.
+Toolkits to accompany the series and spark conversations are also available.

 WSHS Resource Kit for Teachers